-Accurate and reliable analysis thanks to laboratory spectrophotometry
+Precise and reliable analysis using laboratory spectrophotometry

 Thanks to its sensitivity and precision, spectrophotometry is essential for quality control, research and development of new materials and products.